Ameyanagi/cobalt-stack/claudedocs/authentication-implementation-summary.md

 - `9a2dc37` - Fix CORS configuration
 - `de2c560` - Add FRONTEND_URL configuration
 - `db22422` - Add authentication-aware home page and dashboard
+- `0a149ff` - Use dynamic API URL based on current hostname

 All changes pushed to GitHub `main` branch.